 - 1. Turn Off the water heater breaker. - 2.
-Disconnect the hose (A) attached to the pressure relief valve (B), and drain any water from the hose into the bilge or into a bucket. - 3.
-Open the pressure relief valve (B). - 4.
+Disconnect the hose (A) attached to the pressure relief valve (B). - If there is any water in this hose, drain it into the bilge or into a bucket. - 4.
+Open the pressure relief valve (B). - 5.
 Open the drain valve (C). - Attach a tag to the water heater breaker to indicate that the tank is empty. - NOTE: Your boat came with a tag attached to the water heater breaker.
 It is suggested that you keep this tag and re-use it when winterizing. - Leave the pressure relief and drain valves Open until you fit out your boat after storage.

-Preparing the Water Heater for Use After Winterizing
+Winterizing the Water Heater for Use After Boat Storage

-- Fill the water heater tank BEFORE turning On the water heater circuit breaker on the 110-volt AC master panel. - NEVER turn On the water heater circuit breaker on the 110-volt AC master panel while the water heater tank is empty. - To make sure the tank is full, turn On a hot water faucet.
+- Fill the water heater tank BEFORE turning On the water heater breaker on the 220-volt AC master panel. - NEVER turn On the water heater breaker on the 220-volt AC master panel while the water heater tank is empty. - To test if the tank is full, turn On a hot water faucet.
 If water flows from the tap, the water heater tank is full. - Even brief water heater operation with a dry tank WILL damage the heating elements. - Warranty replacements will NOT be made on elements damaged in this manner.